 “Didn’t she give birth to me and nurse me?” he said.

 The old woman heard every word of what was said.
-She immediately ordered her maid to prepare the carriage to go.
+She immediately ordered her servant to prepare the carriage to go.
 She started to put on her safsari which had been folded up.
-Her son then entered the room:
+As she did, her son entered the room:

 “Hello, mother.
 How are you?
 Why are you putting on your safsari?”

-“Go ask the Koran reciters in the sanctuary of Sidi Abd El Kader to come.
+“Go ask the Koran reciters in the shrine of Sidi Abd El Kader to come.
 I am going to have a memorial service for your late master.”
-In truth, the old woman intended the memorial to be not for her husband, but for her son.
+(In truth, the old woman intended the memorial to be not for her husband, but for her son!)

 A week later, the old woman informed her second son of her visit.
-The same thing happened, and the daughter-in-law uttered the same hurtful words, with no reaction from the son.
+The same thing happened there, and the daughter-in-law uttered the same hurtful words, with no objection from the son.
 From that day on, she considered him to be dead also.

-A week or two later, the old woman informed her third son of her visit.
+A week or two later, the old woman informed her third son of her upcoming visit.

 At eleven o’clock, the carriage stood in front of the house.
-The old woman came to the house with her maid.
-As soon as the daughter-in-law saw her, sweat started collecting on her forehead from anger.
-However, she begrudgingly welcomed her mother-in-law, made her some coffee, and went to finish preparing lunch.
+The old woman came to the house with her servant.
+As soon as the daughter-in-law saw her, she got very angry, but she begrudgingly welcomed her mother-in-law, made her some coffee, and went to finish preparing lunch.

-The husband came in and said to his wife:
+The husband came home and said to his wife:

 “What is this nice smell?”

-“What is going on!
-You mother is here!”
+“What good is that?
+Your mother is here!” she responded.

 “Isn’t she my mother?
 The one that gave birth to me and nursed me?”